joy-it/MultimediaCase-for-Raspberry-Pi/README.md

 ## Config-Scripts/service.autoexec

 The Config-Scripts/service.autoexec folder keeps the files of our setup routine.
-This routine is used for the intitial setup of an image.
+This routine is used for the initial setup of an image.

 ## Firmware